Andrade El Idolo: New Japan Pro-Wrestling (2010–2015)

-In January 2013, La Sombra took part in the three-day Fantastica Mania 2013 event.
-During the second night of the tour, La Sombra unsuccessfully challenged Nakamura for the IWGP Intercontinental Championship.
-During the third and final night, La Sombra defeated Dragón Rojo Jr. to win the NWA World Historic Middleweight Championship.
-On May 31, 2013, La Sombra defeated Nakamura in a rematch in Mexico City to win the IWGP Intercontinental Champion, becoming the first Mexican to hold that championship.
-On July 20, he lost the IWGP Intercontinental Championship back to Nakamura during a tour of Japan.
-From November 23 to December 6, La Sombra took part in the 2013 World Tag League, where he and Tetsuya Naito finished with a record of three wins and three losses, failing to advance to the semifinals.
+During the second night of the Fantastica Mania 2013 tour in January 2013, La Sombra unsuccessfully challenged Shinsuke Nakamura for the IWGP Intercontinental Championship.
+However, he defeated Dragón Rojo Jr. to win the NWA World Historic Middleweight Championship on the third and final night.
+On May 31, La Sombra defeated Nakamura in Mexico City become the first Mexican IWGP Intercontinental Champion.
+On June 28, he retained the title against Volador Jr., who was disqualified when the referee noticed Volador Jr. holding La Sombra's mask after unmasking him.
+He lost the title back to Nakamura in Japan on July 20.
+Months later, La Sombra took part in the 2013 World Tag League, where he and Tetsuya Naito finished with a record of three wins and three losses, failing to advance to the semi-finals.
 In January 2014, La Sombra took part in the five-day Fantastica Mania 2014 tour.
-La Sombra returned to New Japan in November to take part in the 2014 World Tag League, teaming with Tetsuya Naito once more.
+He returned in November to take part in the 2014 World Tag League, teaming with Naito once more.
 The team finished in the middle of their block with four wins and three losses.
-In January 2015, La Sombra returned to Japan to take part in the Fantastica Mania 2015 tour, during which he feuded with Máscara Dorada, culminating in a singles match between the two on January 19, where La Sombra was victorious.
+In January 2015, La Sombra took part in a tag team tournament during the Fantastica Mania 2015 tour, losing to Atlantis and Dorada in the first round.